-Editor’s Note: This is the first of a four-part series to be released through the Sher Institute of Astrology & Metaphysics newsletter.
+Editor’s Note: This is a four-part series to be released through the Sher Institute of Astrology & Metaphysics newsletter.

 Astrology can be thought of as a symbolic language comprised of universal archetypal principles.
 Further, from a Transpersonal Astrology perspective, these archetypes are viewed as a holistic system containing embedded messages from what I consider to be “cosmic Intelligences” that provide information about ourselves, our place in the world, and our mission in this life.
 The configuration of an individual’s birth chart, imprinted at the moment and place of birth, is wholly unique to that person.
 It does not tell us who we are, but it represents the starting point for a path of learning which reveals a set of potentials for us to develop.
 Our natal chart is thus a blueprint encoded with archetypal messages that provide guidance on how to actualize our greatest potential.
 When we consciously follow this blueprint, it can lead to becoming our authentic, creative, and joyous Self.
 As our individual development unfolds, we may come to realize we are part of an overarching evolutionary process that opens us to knowing where we belong in the Mystery of the cosmos.

 The planets, signs, and houses are the first thing we notice when contemplating a birth chart, with their respective symbols visually prominent.
 However, underpinning these astrological symbols are the foundational principles of the four elements.
 Each element – fire, earth, air, and water – represents the fundamental forces supporting all life.
 One could say astrology begins with the elements, which have figured prominently since ancient times in all cultures, spiritual traditions, the arts, and sciences.
 The elements are so important in chart interpretation, that they are often the first area of study in an introductory astrology class.